-vSphere Lifecycle Manager can consume software updates only if they are delivered in one of the following ways - in an online depot, as an offline depot, or as an installable ISO image.
+vSphere Lifecycle Manager can consume software updates only if they are delivered in an online depot, as an offline depot, or as an installable ISO image.
+So, VMware, OEMs, and third-party software vendors must ship their software updates in any of these three formats.

 |Software Vendor||Software Deliverable||Software Distribution Format|